-A sizable Japanese publishing company, Kodansha, founded a significant subsidiary headquartered in New York in the late 2000s under the name of Kodansha USA Publishing.
+Kodansha is a sizable Japanese publishing company that founded a significant subsidiary headquartered in New York in the late 2000s under the name of Kodansha USA Publishing.

 The main direction of the company's work is publishing manga and other books on the culture and history of Japan.

-Later on, Kodansha Comics was created, the purpose of which was to work and publish only manga.
+Kodansha Comics was created with the purpose of publishing only manga.